How to Lead a Multi-Generational Nursing Workforce

 Keep in mind, however, that there's a fine line between segmenting and stereotyping generations, which is why you should avoid putting nurses into boxes just because of their age.
 Every nurse brings their personality, experiences, and life journey to the table, making each one uniquely their own—no matter their generation.1

-Baby Boomer Nursing Cohort
+Baby Boomer Characteristics

 Baby Boomer nurses are known for their unbeatable work ethic and dedication.
 They value traditional face-to-face communication but have embraced modern tech-driven ways to stay connected.
 Growing up in a two-parent household with clear roles—mom at home and dad as the authority figure—they tend to thrive in team settings.
 These nurses take pride in their accomplishments, often linking their self-worth to their work, which means they're motivated by recognition and the perks that come with hard work.
 While they've earned the "workaholic" label, it's all about pride and passion for what they do.1